Show: NBC’s Parks and Recreation

 5. Ben’s Bachelor Party

 Parks and Recreation’s most noted friendship is Leslie and Ann’s, but the men are pretty solid, too.
-And Ben’s Bachelor Party turned everyone’s Bachelor Party is one of the great exhibitions of their friendships.
+And Ben’s Bachelor Party turned everyone’s Bachelor Party is one of the great exhibitions of the loyalty within the Pawnee Parks Department.
 For any friendship to be gold, loyalty and selflessness must be the foundations—and amongst these men, they are.
 I had actually forgotten how much I enjoyed this episode until I rewatched it recently, and it is nothing short of exceptional.

 I loved watching them do things they would absolutely hate to do otherwise just because they knew it is what their friend wanted.
 And that is ultimately what friendship is—choosing to do things for those we love because it will make them happy.
 They did not need a bachelor party for all the men, but it turned out to be one of the best nights of their lives because each of them experiences supreme joy at one point throughout the night.
 And then, as if that weren’t enough to literally make me cry, they made an award for Chris because he was not to get his dream Bachelor Party yet.
 I am literally too emotional right now.
 (I hope you’re all reading that in Chris Traeger’s voice.
 It’s been a while.)